twonoise/usbmidi/README.md

 TODO
 ====

-* Make it all in Assembler: WIP, with pre-requisites are ready (one complete C file, not depends on libraries, ~3 kb firmware).
+* Make it all in Assembler: WIP, with pre-requisites are ready (one complete C file, not depends on libraries, ~3 kb firmware, and, there are working USB-Serials for Atmega in Assembler, that's why it is important to base this code on USB-Serial, not on "real" USB-Midi).
 * Use STM32 in place of Atmega, to gain even lower latency: Planned and depends on previous step.
 * Add SysEx.